 Breastfeeding is natural, but that doesnât always mean it is easy.
 No matter how old you are, you will need good breastfeeding information and support through the early weeks and beyond.
 The support of a nearby La Leche League Leader can make a big difference.
 Itâs okay to ask for help particularly with breastfeeding.
 Women have always learned this skill from each other.
 You were never meant to figure it out on your own.

-If you are a breastfeeding mother in your teen years, it is important to remember that your own body is still growing and developing.
+If you are a nursing mother in your teen years, it is important to remember that your own body is still growing and developing.
 It is normal to feel hungry when you breastfeed.
-You probably need to eat more than older mothers to support your own growth as well as that of your breastfeeding baby.
+You probably need to eat more than older mothers to support your own growth as well as that of your nursing baby.
 You will also need more sleep, and this can be hard with a baby to care for.
-Learning to breastfeed safely lying down can make a huge difference in your ability to meet your sleep needs and your babyâs feeding needs at the same time.
+Learning to nurse safely lying down can make a huge difference in your ability to meet your sleep needs and your babyâs feeding needs at the same time.
 For more information see Sleep and the Breastfeeding Family.

-As a young mother, you might face some specific challenges like coordinating school or work with being a mother.
+As a young parent, you might face some specific challenges like coordinating school or work with being a mother.
 It may be helpful to make a plan while you are pregnant for time off, independent study at home, support at your school or a combination of these options.
 If you want to breastfeed your baby, the school system should support you in your decision.
 You have the right to breastfeed your baby anywhere you are allowed to be.
 For more information see Your Right to Breastfeed Your Baby in Public.

 Of course, you will want to spend time with your friends.
 This can be difficult for any new mother, particularly if her friends do not also have babies.
 In the early days, it might be hard to find time to go out because you are focusing on establishing breastfeeding and getting to know your baby.
 It may be easiest to ask friends to stop by at a particular time of day for an hour, for instance to bring you a snack or have lunch with you.
 Later you can ask friends to join you on a walk or gather as a group at your house where you can hang out and be with your baby at the same time.
 In time, youâll discover other âmom friendsâ who understand what you are going through.